ScrippsCCBB/CCBBwebsite/docs/CCBB_pipelines/10xscGEX.md

 Follow the instructions below to begin:
-Open [Workflow](http://opaat.scripps.edu/workflow-project) on your browser
+Open [Workflow](http://opaat.scripps.edu/workflow-project) on your browser (Refer to the image at the end of this document for details)

 * Click on “Experiments”
 * To select a workflow click on “My WorkFlows” (on the top right corner), then click on “New Experiment”